 For some couples, this disconnect can happen in the sexual area of their marriage, while others may feel that their emotional connection is lacking.

-You may not have sex, have sex infrequently, have no real connection during sex, dread sex as a chore/duty or you are not sexually satisfied with each other.
+You may not have sex, have sex infrequently, have no genuine connection during sex, dread sex as a chore/duty or are not sexually satisfied with each other.

 4. You get irritated or annoyed frequently with your spouse.

 You fight and criticize each other so often that you really don’t care to spend time with your spouse.
 You prefer spending more time apart than together.

 Your wife or husband’s presence or anything they do irritates you.
 Whenever you receive a text message or phone call from them, you feel like they are disturbing you.

 You feel angry and sometimes want to throw the phone away.
 On some occasions, you even muster the courage to ignore their phone calls.
 And when they ask why, you lie about it.